Various training courses are recommended to achieve a recognized level of competence in photography

 • The micro-entrepreneur status status is particularly easy to set up, manage and wind up.
 Your social security contributions are calculated on the basis of your gross sales.
 This is capped at €176,200 for sales activities and €72,500 for services.

-How do you build up your customer portfolio?
+How to build your client portfolio?

-Developing your customer portfolio is a priority, to ensure the success of your launch.
-There are a few best practices to consider carefully:
+Growing your client portfolio is a priority to ensure a successful launch.
+Here are some best practices to consider carefully:

 They enable you to benefit from a head office address located in the most sought-after areas of France's major metropolises at the lowest possible cost!